+(Updated from 2014.)
 It’s nice to be quoted, even if it’s only your pen name, in my case “Michael Richards.”
-In “Churchill’s Legendary Thirst,” The Herald (Scotland) of 4 October 2014, drinks columnist Tom Bruce-Gardyne kindly quotes me while revealing the astonishing calculation that Churchill drank 42,000 bottles of champagne!….
+In “Churchill’s Legendary Thirst,” The Herald (Scotland), drinks columnist Tom Bruce-Gardyne kindly quoted me while revealing the astonishing estimate that Churchill drank 42,000 bottles of champagne!

-I am not sure if Churchill really drank two bottles of champagne every day, but he habitually drank Imperial pints, which are smaller than full bottles.
+I still stand behind those assertions.
+I am not sure if Churchill really drank two bottles of champagne every day, but he habitually drank Imperial pints (568ml) which are smaller than full bottles (750ml).
 Mr. Bruce-Gardyne is mainly right that no one close to him ever saw Churchill the worse for drink.
 (A bodyguard did once, at Teheran in 1943.)
-As for cigars, some who saw a lot of him believed he “chewed” a fair portion of most of them—although his usage was certainly prodigious, up to six or eight a day.
+As for cigars, those who saw a lot of him believed he “chewed” a fair portion of most of them.
+However, his usage was certainly prodigious, up to six or eight a day.

 A favorite tableau was often acted out by Churchill with his friend Professor Frederick Lindemann, who would play the straight-man.
 “Prof!”
 Churchill would command: “Pray calculate the total quantity of champagne, wine and spirits I have consumed thus far in my life and tell us how much of this room it would fill.”

 Lindemann would take out his slide rule and pretend to make calculations.
 Then he would say, “I’m sorry, Winston, it would only reach our ankles,” or some such remark.